Azure/Enterprise-Scale-for-AVS/BrownField/Auto-assessment/run.md

 ## Prerequisites

-* Azure subscription to be used for Azure VMware Solution private cloud depployment or already running private cloud.
+* Already deployed/running Azure VMware Solution (AVS) Software Defined Data Center (SDDC).
 * `Contributor` or higher level access to Azure subscription hosing AVS SDDC.
 * Access to a jumpbox which has access to Azure, vSphere and NSX-T APIs.
 This can run either in Azure or with on-premises environment.
 * PowerShell 7 installed on the jumpbox.